New York Like a Native

 Now Williamsburg is one of the hottest neighborhoods in New York, a beacon to young people throughout the world and a weary cliche to some others.
 There's dramatic change--especially high-rises at the waterfront--but also many ties to the past.

-Note that the typical 2.5-hour tour only covers particular slices of Williamsburg.
-We could easily extend it by an hour or two, deeper into Williamsburg--without going to adjacent neighborhoods.
+We could easily extend it by an hour or two, deeper into Williamsburg, without going to adjacent neighborhoods.

 Contact me